-Norwalk Charter Revision Commission’s draft coming into focus
+Norwalk Charter Revision Commission's draft coming into focus | Nancy on Norwalk

 Early process mentioned BoE, Council compensation, Police Commission

-When Attorney Steven Mednick was hired a year ago to guide a volunteer panel in drafting a comprehensive charter revision – the first in 110 years – he said he’d start the process by simply reorganizing the charter to make it more user friendly, for example taking the many passages that refer to the Mayor and putting them in one place.
+When Mednick was hired a year ago to guide a volunteer panel of appointees said to be chosen by the Common Council in drafting a comprehensive charter revision – the first in 110 years – he said he’d start the process by simply reorganizing the charter to make it more user friendly, for example taking the many passages that refer to the Mayor and putting them in one place.

 Mednick has done that, at least in a basic form.